marceloacosta/aws-super-cli/CONTRIBUTING.md

 - Improve code review efficiency
 - Demonstrate technical maturity to potential contributors
 - Build trust with developers evaluating the tool

+Updated README.md ensures:
+- Users can immediately use new features
+- Documentation matches actual functionality
+- Examples work out of the box
+- Professional presentation for enterprise evaluation

 ### Enforcement